See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: User Study

 \subsection{Participants}

 We recruited 96 participants (different from the people involved in the pre-testing session), of whom most were from a local university.
-Their ages ranged from 19 to 57 ($mean$ = 27.92, $SD$ = 7.70); 54 male and 42 female.
+Their ages ranged from 19 to 57 ($mean$ = 27.92, $SD$ = 7.70); 54 voluntarily self-reported male and 42 self-reported female.
 There were 48 participants in both Study I (24 males and 24 females, aged from 20 to 44 ($mean$ = 26.28, $SD$ = 4.64) and Study II (30 males and 18 females, aged from 19 to 57 ($mean$ = 29.11, $SD$ = 9.20) respectively.
 No participants decided to quit during the experiment, reported any forms of color blindness, or showed discomfort or rejection of the HMD used in this study.
 Each participant carried out the experiment independently and correctly.
 It is therefore reasonable to base our analysis and arguments on the data obtained.
 The whole study (including I and II) was executed in a bright and spacious function room without any external distractions other than the two bookcases used.
-Each participant was given a small gift for helping with the study.
-All of the data collection corresponded to the Covid-19 and ethical rules of the authors’ home university.
+There were no additional noises affecting the participants during the whole experimenting process.
+The acoustic conditions of the function were satisfactory to ensure everyone clearly receiving the audio hint.
+Each participant was given a small gift for helping with the study afterwards.
+All of the data collection corresponded to the Covid-19 and ethical rules of the authors’ home universities.